 present on their skin) to get in and under the skin and cause the

-not for the infection.
+for the infection.

-Can bed bugs drive you
+Can bed bugs drive you crazy or

-crazy or turn you into a recluse?
+turn you into a recluse?

-Some people experience anxiety, sleeplessness and unease as a
+Some people experience anxiety, sleeplessness and unease as

-are understandably significant psychosocial stressors, and some
+infestations are understandably significant psychosocial stressors,

-bed bugs) they may be avoided by friends or others in the
+they have bed bugs) they may be avoided by friends or others in the

 community, or find they have problems at work.
 As a result,